mikeymonster/helper-packages/README.md

  TODO: Add an example of how to use

-For example, in a xaml file include the following to set the data context to a viewmodel called `MainViewModel` in namepace `Your.Project.Namespace`:
+For example, in a xaml file include the following to set the data context to a view model called `MainViewModel` in namespace `Your.Project.Namespace`:

 ```
 xmlns:mvvm="clr-namespace:Wild.Mvvm.Xamarin.Forms;assembly=Wild.Mvvm.Xamarin.Forms"